Dangerbird Records: History

 The two founders represented different roles in the music industry.
 Jeff Castelaz had managed Feist, Phoenix, Citizen King, and others, while Peter Walker was a singer-songwriter.
 The label's first release: Walker's solo album Landed.

 Their business approach includes a strong emphasis on artist development, and working with a network of partners to help the bands reach a wide market.

 In 2006, Dangerbird gained repute after releasing Carnavas, the debut full-length album by Silversun Pickups, to sales of over 450,000.
 The band's lead singer Brian Aubert has said of Dangerbird, "They believe in careers, and the long haul - something that majors used to believe in.
 They stuck with us when most people wouldn't have."

 On September 14, 2012, co-founder Peter Walker announced the promotion of Jenni Sperandeo to President and the departure of co-founder Jeff Castelaz.
 Sperandeo said in a statement, "After nearly 20 years in radio promotion, management and artist development, I am thrilled for the opportunity to step into this more comprehensive role at a rare, artist-driven enterprise."

+In October, 2025 it was announced that Walker sold the Dangerbird catalog to Exceleration Music for an undisclosed amount.
+As part of the deal, Exceleration will take over the label’s catalog operations, which include around 120 albums and more than 30 artists.